Start a Business

 6. Finance Your Business

-- The Small Business Development Center assists entrepreneurs in identifying financing opportunities, projecting cash flows, and creating loan proposals.
+- The SBDC assists entrepreneurs in identifying financing opportunities, projecting cash flows and creating loan proposals.

 - Waukee Community & Economic Development staff evaluates business for local financial incentives and supports businesses’ applications for state economic development incentives.